phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.4.8 =
+* Added support for translating images
+* Added support for translating title attribute
+* Added support for translating href pointing to internal files and href pointing to any external links
+* Added support for translating attributes modified dynamically through JS
+* Added support for translating multiple attributes on the same node
+* Added support for translating nodes containing mixt of gettext and user-inputted strings
+* Added notification and disabled TP for servers not running minimum PHP version 5.6.20
+* Refactored and improved Translation Editor user interface
+* Added Keyboard shortcuts: CTRL + S (save), CTRL + ALT + Z (discard all changes), CTRL + ALT + LEFT (previous string), CTRL + ALT + RIGHT (next string)
+* Fixed issues with translation blocks not working on some instances
+* Security improvements

+= 1.4.7 =
+* Fixed a php error in previous commit

 = 1.4.6 =
 * Fixed a js compatibility error with mootools.js
 * Modified how the license page works and added plugin notifications